Robot-Assistance-Junia/application-assistance-guidage/README.md

 * modal.tsx is a subpage.
 This is where we might put the different maps.

 * In the folder (tabs):
-   * _layout.tsx is the interface for the
+   * _layout.tsx is the interface for the homepage+search bar